-- □ I wrote my idea or claim clearly.
+- ☐ I wrote my idea or claim clearly.

 - Used specific words (not "it")

 - Used complete sentences

 - Gave a real-world example of my idea

 - Defined any science words I used with synonyms or phrases to help the reader know what I mean

-- I explained how or why I think my claim is true, or when it is not true, using science concepts
+- ☐ I explained how or why I think my claim is true, or when it is not true, using science concepts

-- I supported my claim with evidence:
+- ☐ I supported my claim with evidence:

 - data patterns

 - quotes from text or video

 - detailed personal experience

-I told the reader clearly and directly why or how this evidence supports my claim.
+- ☐ I told the reader clearly and directly why or how this evidence supports my claim.

-- □ I wrote my idea or claim clearly.
+- ☐ I wrote my idea or claim clearly.

 - Used specific words (not "it")

 - Used complete sentences

 - Gave a real-world example of my idea

 - Defined any science words I used with synonyms or phrases to help the reader know what I mean

-- I explained how or why I think my claim is true, or when it is not true, using science concepts
+- ☐ I explained how or why I think my claim is true, or when it is not true, using science concepts

-- I supported my claim with evidence:
+- ☐ I supported my claim with evidence:

 - data patterns

 - quotes from text or video

 - detailed personal experience

-I told the reader clearly and directly why or how this evidence supports my claim.
+- ☐ I told the reader clearly and directly why or how this evidence supports my claim.

-Name: Date: Teacher: How did the singer shatter the glass with his voice?
-Updating our Ideas Before During The singer flicks the glass because The singer has to sing loudly because I think the My evidence for my idea is My evidence for my idea is The singer has to be close to the glass because We could no because I know this because Did you?
-Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume on pitch Did you?
-Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume or pitch Did you? □ Draw □ Show □ Show glass eventually broke because no longer detect the sound from the singer or the glass sound using a symbol or representation where sound travels when we can no longer hear it properties of sound like volume or pitch
+Name: Teacher: How did the singer shatter the glass with his vo Updating our Ideas ice?
+Before During After The singer flicks the glass because The singer has to sing loudly because I think the glass eventually broke because My evidence for my idea is The singer has to be close to the glass because I know this because We could no longer detect the sound from the singer or the glass because Did you?
+Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume or pitch Did you?
+Draw sound using a symbol or representation Show how or where sound travels Show properties of sound like volume or pitch Did you?
+Draw sound using a symbol or representation Show where sound travels when we can no longer hear it Show properties of sound like volume or pitch